-- A. When the Agency and the contractor have negotiated a final agreement on the adjustments to the contract sum and the contract time related to the change directive, they must convert the change directive to a change order. - B. The parties should reference the change directive in the change order and attach the change directive to the change order. - C. The Agency must process the change order as set forth in paragraph 7.8.
+- A. When the Agency and the Contractor have negotiated a final agreement on the adjustments to the contract sum and the contract time related to the Change Directive, they must convert the Change Directive to a Change Order. - B. The parties should reference the Change Directive in the Change Order and attach the Change Directive to the Change Order. - C. The Agency must process the Change Order as set forth in Section 7.8.